Written by Dr Meghna Singhal and published on 01 June 2021.

 Perception 4: Each child is different.
 Nobody knows a child better than his parents.

 Sure, every child and family are different, and no parent knows everything.
 That is why we trust doctors and teachers to take care of our children.
 Also, parents have a strong desire to do the best for their children but many are ill-informed on how to achieve this.
 Consider this: a significant majority of parents in India still believe that spanking (or beating) their child is the right way of disciplining.
 However, research in child psychology has consistently demonstrated the adverse short and long-term outcomes of corporal punishment.
-There are many alternative, yet effective, strategies to discipline a child.
+There are many alternatives, yet effective, strategies to discipline a child.
 If parents attend parenting classes and workshops, they can make use of this knowledge in their children's upbringing.

 Perception 5: People will judge me if I go for parenting classes.
 They will think that I'm a bad or inadequate parent.